numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 That is, if not stated otherwise, the runtimes of these 58 target values are presented (usually as empirical cumulative distribution function, ECDF).
 It is not uncommon that the quality indicator value of the algorithm never surpasses some of these target values, which leads to missing runtime measurements.
+Note that the non-positive target precisions have been included in particular to account for the fact that the reference hypervolume indicator value is computed only for a fairly adequate approximation of the Pareto set and thus can potentially be outperformed by an actual algorithm.
+In comparison, in the single-objective case, target precision values are typically solely positive if the global optima are known. [coco-perf-assessment]_

 .. |Irefi| replace:: :math:`I_i^\mathrm{ref}`
 .. |i| replace:: :math:`i`